alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 ![Yes, this car is currently [sold in Iran](https://es.wikipedia.org/wiki/SAIPA_Saba).](https://upload.wikimedia.org/wikipedia/commons/5/5e/Saipa_Pride_GLXi_sedan.jpg "A modern car")

+Maybe you are starting to see my previous point about software trying actively to kill us.

 ### The Singularity

 Very clever people with large heads are currently afraid of "The Singularity":